Civil War Soldier Monument at Chandler Park

 Today, McDonough County remains a vibrant community with a mix of urban and rural areas.
 The county offers a range of recreational and cultural activities, including parks, museums, and festivals.
 Its rich history and natural beauty continue to attract visitors, while its strong agricultural and educational sectors contribute to its economic prosperity.

-This timeline provides a concise overview of the key events in the history of McDonough County, Illinois.
+This timeline provides a condensed summary of the historical journey of McDonough County, Illinois.

 • 1826: McDonough County was established.